This Instant Pot minestrone recipe features chunky vegetables, pasta, and a hearty broth. Top with pesto or Parmesan for a tasty healthy meal!

 What kind of Instant Pot to use?

-The pressure cooker we used to test all these recipes is the Instant Pot 6 Qt Pressure Cooker.
+The pressure cooker we used to test this recipe is the Instant Pot 6 Qt Pressure Cooker.
 But there are lots of great brands out there!
 If you’re using a different brand, you may find that the cook times are slightly different.
 With this soup, it shouldn’t be an issue since there aren’t tough vegetables like dried chickpeas or lentils.

 Ways to make Instant Pot minestrone a meal